 Third, everyone’s home computers and internet speeds are different.
 With a national high-stakes standardized test, technical specifications of the computers need to meet a minimum standard, especially with the performance exam that involves streaming video (downloading) and recording video (uploading) at the same time.
 This requires a lot of bandwidth and we can’t guaranteed standardization among the technical specifications and internet speed for the exam.

-This is one of the most common asked question CASLI gets from candidate, and the answer is yes, probably.
-It depends on your individual Testing Process Cycle timeline, exams history and your eligibility to test.
+This is one of the most common asked question CASLI gets from candidate, and the answer is most likely yes.
+It greatly depends on your individual Testing Process Cycle timeline, exams history and your eligibility to test.

 Currently, candidate can find their Testing Cycle expiration on their RID account and CASLI account (under Profile – Public Note).
 Please keep in mind that candidates in the midst of their testing process cycle will be granted up to one additional year of time during which they were eligible to test but could not because of the testing transition and COVID to their testing process cycles pending on their testing cycle expiration date and exams history.